-A restaurant’s food costs can play a big role in its profits (or lack thereof).
+Restaurant food cost percentage plays a vital role in determining whether or not a restaurant is profitable.
 It’s one of your largest variable expenses, and understanding what it is and how to manage it will help you make more net profit on each sale you make.

 Chances are you’re reading this because you already knew they were important, but not exactly what they are.
 Well, if you’re hoping to learn everything about food costs, you’re in the right place.

 Sure, driving more orders is great for gross profit, but if you don’t set menu prices to cover all of your fixed, variable, and mixed expenses (and turn a net profit afterwards), your restaurant won’t make enough money to stay in business long term.

 Unsurprisingly, food costs eat up a large chunk of a restaurant’s overall budget, along with staff costs and rent.
 Knowing your food costs inside out is essential for an efficient and profitable restaurant business.
 Food cost is also the budget line item that is most likely to fluctuate regularly.
 While staff wages will remain relatively stable, the price of fresh produce can vary from one season to the next.
 If menu pricing is not done right and carefully monitored according to food cost, your restaurant can quickly run into problems with profitability.

 With food cost control you will save money and increase profit.